 The Tax Cuts and Jobs Act of 2017, during the first Trump presidency, represented the most significant tax reform since 1986 which implemented extensive modifications that affected all taxpayers.
 On the income tax front, it increased the standard deduction available to taxpayers, thereby providing greater protection for their earnings against taxation.
 Additionally, the legislation also reduced several individual income tax rates and expanded the income brackets associated with these rates.

-However, these alterations are not permanent, the provisions are about to expire at the conclusion of 2025 meaning a substantial number of Americans can face an increase in their tax liabilities.
+However, these alterations are not permanent, the provisions are about to expire at the conclusion of 2025 meaning that a substantial number of Americans can face an increase in their tax liabilities.

 The forthcoming administration will play a pivotal role in deciding which provisions need to be retained, which should be allowed to expire, and which to amend.
 Following his campaign trail and campaign promises, what can we expect from his second term?